 Midtown Oakville - the area around the Oakville GO Station - was identified as an Urban Growth Centre in the 2006 Growth Plan for the Greateer Golden Horseshoe.
 The Livable Oakville Plan sets out a long-term vision and policies for Midtown Oakville in conformity with the 2006 Growth Plan.
 The policies enable the area to transform into an urban mixed use community for about 12,000 people and 8,000 jobs by 2031.

 The goal of the 2014 Midtown Strategy studies was to confirm and refine this vision, and to identify tools and measures to provide for its implementation.

-The Midtown Strategy consists of three major studies: the Midtown Oakville Class Environmental Assessment, Midtown Oakville Parking Strategy, and Designing Midtown Oakville (urban design guidelines).
+The 2014 Midtown Strategy consisted of three major studies: the Midtown Oakville Class Environmental Assessment, Midtown Oakville Parking Strategy, and Designing Midtown Oakville (urban design guidelines).
 The recommendations of these studies will inform updates to the Livable Oakville Plan and Zoning By-law 2014-014 to continue to support the long-term redevelopment of lands in Midtown Oakville.
-Additional implementation tools (such as a community improvement plan) will be explored and reported on.

 Reports about the Midtown Strategy studies were presented at a Special Planning and Development Council meeting on May 27, 2014.
 At the same time, a statutory public meeting was held to receive public input about town-initiated official plan and zoning by-law amendments to support the redevelopment of Midtown Oakville.
 Those amendments were subsequently put on hold.

 In 2017, Council adopted OPA 14: Midtown Oakville and Transportation Network Updates OPA.

 The Midtown Oakville Growth Area Review is now underway as part of the town's ongoing Official Plan Review.